keikreutler/keikreutler-test/README.md

 ### Editing the site content

-Contributors can edit content by being added them as collaborators ([Settings > Collaborators](https://github.com/unmonastery/unmonastery.org/settings/collaboration)) on the repository.
+Contributors can edit content by being added as collaborators ([Settings > Collaborators](https://github.com/unmonastery/unmonastery.org/settings/collaboration)) on the repository.
 Please contact [@keikreutler](https://github.com/keikreutler) if you would like access to edit the content.

 You can then edit the Markdown partials at [prose.io/#unmonastery/unmonastery.org](prose.io/#unmonastery/unmonastery.org).

 #### Tips for editing using Prose

 *  Authenticate on Github before making any changes to files using the green button on the bottom right corner of the screen.
+*  See the unMonastery.org Website Taxonomy document for an overview of editable content.

 ### License